openmm/openmm/docs-source/usersguide/library.rst

 These dependencies may not be available in your system package manager, but should be installable through Python's ``pip`` package manager. ::

-   pip install sphinx sphinxcontrib-lunrsearch sphinxcontrib-autodoc_doxygen
+   pip install sphinx==2.3.1 sphinxcontrib-lunrsearch sphinxcontrib-autodoc_doxygen

 To build the C++ API documentation, type: ::